kourtneyshort/skaffold/docs/content/en/docs/workflows/debug.md

 aliases: [/docs/how-tos/debug]
 ---

 Skaffold lets you set breakpoints and step through your application, even when deployed to remote Kubernetes clusters, as if the code were running locally on your machine.
 Skaffold detects the language runtimes of your container images, reconfigures the pods for debugging, forwards debugging ports, and then monitors for when debuggable containers come online.
-IDE integrations like Cloud Code leverage Skaffold's events to automatically set up debugging sessions.
+IDE integrations like [Cloud Code for IntelliJ](https://cloud.google.com/code/docs/intellij/debugger) and [Cloud Code for VS Code](https://cloud.google.com/code/docs/vscode/debug) leverage Skaffold's events to automatically set up debugging sessions.

-Debugging is currently supported for five language runtimes.
+Debugging is supported for the following language runtimes.

   - Go 1.13+ (runtime ID: `go`) using [Delve](https://github.com/go-delve/delve)
   - NodeJS (runtime ID: `nodejs`) using the NodeJS Inspector (Chrome DevTools)